Face mask education over enforcement in Wichita

-Wichita, Kan.
-(KSN) – No fines have been handed out in Wichita over the new mandatory mask ordinance.
+WICHITA, Kan.
+(KSNW) – No fines have been handed out in Wichita over the new mandatory mask ordinance.

 Police say there will be education instead of enforcement.